 “We cannot solve our problem with the same thinking that created them.” – Albert Einstein

 Most of the communication issue occurs is simply because of one or both of them more focused on the problem rather than coming up with the idea on how to solve the problem.

 As an example, you have a conversation with your partner to express the fact that they like to wasting money on unnecessary things.
 If you just complain about the problem and attacking them because of their “bad habit”, you’ll get nowhere.

 Try to change it for something like this, communicate your idea for a solution with an attempt.
 Maybe you can start the conversation:

 “What if I did this …, and you did….”

 Softly offer a solution rather than directly ask them “You need to stop wasting money!” are way better.
 You’re showing him/her that you care about them and your relationship.

-As a conclusion, good communication can improve your relationship.
+In a conclusion, good communication can improve your relationship.
 It can bring your relationship to a whole new level.
 BUT, it must go both ways!
-If you’re the only one who put all the effort to be a good communicator, and your partner doesn’t, it’s simply won’t work.
+If you’re the only one who puts all the effort to be a good communicator, and your partner doesn’t, it’s simply won’t work.

 You need to know when to throw the towel.
 If your partner was not willing to give an effort to solve the problem, how do you suppose to solve the problem?

 Share your opinion below, we love to hear your story!